bpampuch/terraform-cluster/README.md

 This projects provides two modules which simplify terraform configuration for OpenStack provider:
 * **Network** lets you quickly define networks, security groups and rules
-* **Cluster** is a convinient shortcut for compute instances, volumes and Floating IP associations
+* **Cluster** is a convenient shortcut for compute instances, volumes and Floating IP associations

 I'll probably split them into two projects and upload to Terraform Registry in the future